vmware-nsx/eval-docs-ids-ips/README.md

 $VMVMFS = "false"
 ```

-This section describes the configuration of the new vCenter Server from the deployed VCSA. **Default values are sufficient.**
+This section describes the configuration of the new lab vCenter Server from the deployed VCSA. **Default values are sufficient.**
 ```console
 $NewVCDatacenterName = "PoC-Datacenter"
 $NewVCVSANClusterName = "Workload-Cluster"